Who am I?

 Ok, so you want a bio...

 Anna Swisher is a community activist, ecopsychologist, conscious dance teacher, permaculturist, youth mentor and Work That Reconnects facilitator.
 She holds an M.A. in East-West Psychology, and is trained in Ecotherapy and Wilderness Questing, Permaculture, the Work That Reconnects, Indigenous traditions, cultural mentoring, Living Systems theory, Yoga Therapy, JourneyDance™, and Mindfulness Education.
 She has 10 years of experience facilitating nature-based counseling and mentoring, community activism workshops, girls' and women's circles, wilderness/vision quests and rites of passage, yoga, conscious dance, meditation, and earth-based ritual.
 She also specializes in working with teenagers and young adults.

-Currently, Anna is deepening her engagement with authentic activism, sharing the Work That Reconnects, and exploring dance as a vehicle for social and ecological justice.
+Currently, Anna is focusing on local community-based activism and community permaculture projects, sharing the Work That Reconnects, and exploring dance as a vehicle for social and ecological justice.
 She is always working to strengthen her capacity as a naturalist, wilderness guide, group facilitator, activist, ritualist, writer and speaker.

-She lives between western Ireland and San Francisco, where she focuses on tending the land, building community, and helping develop programs to support regenerative culture, embodied wisdom, and the Great Turning.
+She lives on a small permaculture eco-farm in western Ireland, where she focuses on tending the land, building community, and helping develop programs to support regenerative culture and the Great Turning.
 She loves singing, horses, playing in the dirt, laughing loudly, and hanging out with young people.